 Perform three to four cycles of chaturanga.
 Starting in downward dog, transition to plank, preform a yoga push-up down into upward facing dog, and then push back into downward dog.
 “This position is a perfect starting point to open up the upper body and lengthen the arms,” Lazenby says.
 “It is allows every muscle in the upper body to work at once, but avoid doing too many, which will build up the back muscles.”

 Stand with your feet shoulder-width apart, extend your arms out to either side at shoulder height, and spread your fingers wide.
 Then, begin pumping your arms forward about an inch as though you were pushing against a wall.
 Flex and pump forward for 60 seconds.
 Then switch the motion to pump down for 60 seconds.
-Repeat the sequence, this time hold two-pound weights.
+Repeat the sequence, this time holding two-pound weights.
 “This will create striated muscle definition in the upper body.
 It also works the bicep muscle in a lengthening motion.”

 Stand with your feet shoulder-width apart and straighten both arms out to your sides at shoulder height.
 Circle your arms in a fluid motion forward, and then back.
 Complete 25 reps in each direction while keeping your shoulders and neck relaxed.
 For the second set, add two-pound weights.
 “This works every muscle in the upper body, but the arms are lengthened (rather than contracting) the whole time, so the result is lengthened, striated arms.”